-The prophet Isaiah utilized the term “in that day” in several of his prophecies.
-The following table lists the verses where the term “in that day” appears in the Book of Isaiah.
+The prophet Isaiah utilized the term “in that day” in many of his prophecies.
+The following table lists the verses where the term “in that day” appears in the Book of Isaiah:

 Verses Mentioning “In That Day” in the Book of Isaiah

 |Isaiah 2:11, 17, 20||Isaiah 3:7, 18||Isaiah 4:1-2||Isaiah 5:30|

 |Isaiah 7:18, 21, 23||Isaiah 10:20, 27||Isaiah 11:10-11||Isaiah 12:1, 4|